isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_aug.rst

 In the 'server.R' file, there's one main function called 'server'.
-Inside that function, we get our accessToken by calling the googleAuth module, which is linked to the 'loginButton', and we have a function linked to the submit button called outputPlot, which ends up wrapping our plot function in the googleAuthR::with_shiny function, so to make our API calls while properly logged in.
+Inside that function, we get our accessToken by calling the googleAuth module, which is linked to the 'loginButton'.
+Also we have a function linked to the submit button called outputPlot, which wraps our plot function in the googleAuthR::with_shiny function, in order to make our API calls while properly logged in.

 .. code-block:: r

   server <- function(input, output, session){

     ## Create access token and render login button
     access_token <- callModule(googleAuth, "loginButton", approval_prompt = "force")

     outputPlot <- eventReactive(input$submit,{